 - Students taking a leave of absence should have their advisor or a CSS dean sponsor their account.

-They can be sponsored for 1 years, renewable indefinitely.
+They can be sponsored for one year, renewable indefinitely.
 We need to hear from the sponsor at least once a year.

 If you run the following commands on Athena: